-Sift Content Abuse Prevention helps minimize fraudulent and abusive user-generated content on your site or app through deep, real-time analysis on user behavior, as well as the content they create.
-This guide will help you through your Content Abuse Prevention integration.
+Sift Content Integrity helps minimize fraudulent and abusive user-generated content on your site or app through deep, real-time analysis on user behavior, as well as the content they create.
+This guide will help you through your Content Integrity integration.

 Sending Data to Sift